Schossi/CityBuilderWeb/_pages/manual/other/scores.md

 ### Multiplied, Summed, Threshold Score
 can be used to transform other scores
-> culture = entertainment + monuments, different thresold of employment, ...
+> culture = entertainment + monuments, different threshold of employment, ...